-The use of angiotensin II receptor antagonists is not recommended during the first trimester of pregnancy (see section 4.4).
-The use of angiotensin II receptor antagonists is contraindicated during the second and third trimesters of pregnancy (see sections 4.3 and 4.4).
+The use of angiotensin II receptor antagonists is not recommended during the first trimester of pregnancy .
+The use of angiotensin II receptor antagonists is contraindicated during the second and third trimesters of pregnancy .

-Studies with telmisartan in animals have shown reproductive toxicity (see section 5.3).
+Studies with telmisartan in animals have shown reproductive toxicity.